TheManAbraham/Disk-Sanitization---Jwipe/README.md

 <h2>Description</h2>
-You can use PowerShell to partition and format drives on Windows 10..
-Here's how you can prepare a drive for new data using PowerShell on Windows 10 step by step.
+You can use PowerShell to wipe drives on Windows 10..
+Here's how you can wipe a drive for new data using PowerShell on Windows 10 step by step.
 I will format my flash drive as an example.
 <br />